 Figures may be submitted in a separate file.
 All figures should be in a format that is as lossless as possible.
 In addition, the published version of the paper will include a thumbnail for each figure (jpeg format preferred) that will be embedded in the article.
 Authors will be responsible for supplying these thumbnails.

 Upon acceptance of a manuscript, Authors will be requested to sign Open Access Agreement prior to publication.

-To publish in Journal of Social Structure authors are not required to pay an article processing charge (APC).
+To publish in Journal of Social Structure authors are not required to pay article processing charge (APCs) nor submission fees.